cmcntsh/exerGitPractice/README.md

 - [ ] 1.
 Create a GitHub repository, link it to your computer, push your local changes to your GitHub repository.
 - [ ] 2.
 Fork a repository so you can work on your own copy.
 - [ ] 3.
 Create a "Pull Request" so your changes can be added to the original project.
+This is the second change I am making for the next step of the assignment
 ## 1. Starting a GitHub repository.

 ### Creating the repository on GitHub